cirosantilli/ruby-cheat/README.md

 - <https://github.com/bbatsov/ruby-style-guide>

     Bastov's style guide.
 5,500 stars as of 2014-04.
+Lots of examples.

 - <https://github.com/thoughtbot/guides/tree/master/style#ruby>

     Thoughbot Inc. styles.

-    Short for Ruby, but also includes all tools of the Rails workflow.
+    Not many examples for Ruby, but also includes many tools of the Rails workflow.

     Automatically checked by Hound CI.